Good to know....

 - La Piadineria: there are several shops selling the “piadina”, typical snack of the Romagna region filled with everything you can think about.
 The shop in Via del Boschetto 98 is close to the Colosseum/Forum area and gives you the chance to explore the Rione Monti as well.

 - Pinsa’m po’! : good stop after a Vatican tour, traditional recipe for a sort of take away pizza and good “supplì”, always just made.
 Local beer is served too!

-- Pizzarium: next to the Vatican and to the metro stop “Cipro”, this is not just another “take away pizza” shop, because quality is a must and creativity does not lack either ….
+- Pizzarium Bonci : next to the Vatican and to the metro stop “Cipro”, this is not just another “take away pizza” shop, because quality is a must and creativity does not lack either ….

 - Supplizio: as the name states, the main “course” is the suppli, but not just the traditional fried tomato and meat ragout rice ball… impossible to describe exactly what they cook, the list is on a board and changes every day.
 Stop by and enjoy!

-- Trapizzino: in Testaccio and now also in Ponte Milvio, ancient recipes of the local tradition saved from the oblivion and served with two slices of pizza bread….
+- Trapizzino: in Testaccio, Trastevere and near the Vatican.
+Ancient recipes of the local tradition saved from the oblivion and served with two slices of pizza bread….

 Help us with your own tips: write to email@example.com !
 And to go back to the Eating section, click here